How

 Since

-are very fluid.
-Dance styles are associated with their original geographic area
+salsa styles are very fluid.
+Dance styles are associated with their

 dance influences, and the way that partners hold each other.